alaugks/spring-messagesource-xliff/README.md

 ## 3.1 CacheManager Configuration

 You may already have an existing CacheManager configuration.
 If not, the following minimum CacheManager configuration is required.
+All [Supported Cache Providers](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#io.caching.provider) can also be used.
+Here is an [example using Caffeine](https://github.com/alaugks/spring-messagesource-xliff-example-spring-boot/blob/main/src/main/java/io/github/alaugks/config/CacheConfig.java).

 > [!Note]
 > No ExpireDate should be set for the XLIFF translations cache.